Mahathir Mohamad: United States

 The United States was the biggest foreign investment source and one of Malaysia's closest allies during Mahathir's rule.
 A 2003 house hearing by the Subcommittee on East Asia and the Pacific of the U.S. House International Relations Committee (now called the House Committee on Foreign Affairs) summarises the relationship between the United States and Malaysia as follows: "Despite sometimes blunt and intemperate public remarks by Prime Minister Mahathir, U.S.-Malaysian cooperation has a solid record in areas as diverse as education, trade, military relations, and counter-terrorism."
 Mahathir was publicly critical of the foreign policy of the United States, particularly during George W. Bush's presidency.
 He has also condemned the US-led war on Iraq and Afghanistan.

 In 1984, during his first visit to the United States, Mahathir received a warm welcome.
 He met President Ronald Reagan in the Oval Office, followed by discussions, lunch, and a press conference.
 He also made a private visit to Tulsa, Oklahoma.
-Reagan said he and Mahathir "had a valuable exchange of views on international and bilateral issues and found ourselves in agreement to a remarkable degree", but acknowledged differ-ences in Middle East policy.
+Reagan said he and Mahathir "had a valuable exchange of views on international and bilateral issues and found ourselves in agreement to a remarkable degree", but acknowledged differences in Middle East policy.
 In the years that followed, Mahathir held informal meetings with US presidents George H. W. Bush, Bill Clinton, and George W. Bush at various locations to discuss issues related to palm oil and the United States' attitude towards Muslim countries.
 In January 1997, Mahathir visited the United States to promote Malaysia's Multimedia Super Corridor.
 In May 1986, Nancy Reagan became the first First Lady of the United States to visit Malaysia.

 In 1998, US vice-president Al Gore gave a speech expressing sympathy for the Reformasi movement at the Asia-Pacific Economic Cooperation (APEC) conference hosted by Malaysia, infuriating Mahathir and other ministers.
 Analysts interpreted Gore's comments as criticism of Anwar's imprisonment.
 Anwar, who was the preeminent Malaysian spokesperson for the economic policies and reforms preferred by the IMF, later faced criticism after becoming prime minister in 2022 for implementing many conservative and regressive policies.

-Shortly after the 9/11 attacks, U.S. President George W. Bush called Mahathir, describing their discussion as one of the best he had with world leaders and thanking Malaysia for supporting America's anti-terror efforts.
+Shortly after the 9/11 attacks, U.S. president George W. Bush called Mahathir, describing their discussion as one of the best he had with world leaders and thanking Malaysia for supporting America's anti-terror efforts.